genexus-books/Saia/saia-docs/docs/AI-DrivenLoadBalancing.md

 ## The MaxTokens and RPM Challenge

-Language model service providers, such as GPT, set limits on processing speed (RPM) based on the MaxTokens parameter.
+Language model service providers, such as GPT, set limits on Requests Per Minute (RPM) based on the MaxTokens parameter.
 To understand how they are related, consider the following scenario:

 **MaxTokens and their Meaning:** MaxTokens indicates the maximum number of text tokens that a language model can generate